 French dessert anyone?
-Of course I learned from June Darville.
-The first time I re-lab from June Darville called Blueberries, pear and safron clafoutis it on 16/10/2015.
+Of course, I learned from June Darville.
+The first time I re-lab from June Darville called Blueberries, pear and saffron clafoutis it on 16/10/2015.

 Enjoyed the lovely French dessert.